 You've sent us your manuscript.
 What happens next?

-This page takes you through the initial steps we go through to turn your completed manuscript into a published book.
-If you aren’t sure where you are in the process, or you have any questions, just get in touch with your project editor.
+This page takes you through the steps of turning your completed manuscript into a published book.
+If you aren’t sure where you are in the process, or you have any questions, just get in touch with your project editor or production editor.

 Once your finalized manuscript arrives with your project editor, we put it through a final assessment process, so it can be formally accepted by Wiley and production can begin.